Deterministic complexity analysis of Hermitian eigenproblems: Further applications of stable tridiagonal reduction and Hermitian eigenvalue solver

 \subsection{Stable inversion and factorizations}

 Theorem \ref{theorem:stable_tridiagonal_reduction} can be used to invert a matrix stably in floating point, improving the bit requirement of the logarithmically-stable algorithm of \cite{demmel2007fastla}, however, at the cost of increasing the arithmetic complexity by a factor of $\log(n),$ which ultimately leads to a slower algorithm.
 To achieve this, we first form the matrix $ ,$ and then reduce it to tridiagonal form.
-Afterwards we compute the LU factorization of the tridiagonal matrix in $O(n)$ operations, and ultimately solve $O(n)$ linear systems, where the right hand sides are the columns of $\matQtilde$, in time $O(n)$ each.
+Afterwards we can solve $O(n)$ linear systems stably with QR factorization of the tridiagonal matrix, where the right hand sides are the columns of $\matQtilde$, in time $O(n)$ each.
 We perform one final multiplication to obtain the inverse.
 We do not expand the analysis further since the boolean complexity of the algorithm is slower than the one of \cite{demmel2007fastla} (even if we use a slow algorithm for basic arithmetic operations).
 The stable inversion algorithm can be used to obtain stable factorization algorithms, such as LU \cite{demmel2007fastla} or Cholesky \cite{sobczyk2024invariant}.